cybershiptrooper/autoprobing/TASK.md

 - Try changing the dataset or the instructions on which the probe is trained on.
 Maybe the dataset is just too simplistic: There are many ways that language models lie in the real world, whereas the training dataset contains only some universal facts.
 - Try decomposing the training dataset into various independent factors to make more types of contrastive examples.
 There may be some factors on which deception detection depends more on?
 - Research other fields like OOD Generalisation / ICA / loss types for classifiers / etc. See if there are any ideas there that we could try out.
+- Try various follow-up questions.
+In the LiarsBench paper, simply asking "were you being deceptive?" to the model didn't work.
+But do other variants work?
+What about probing on the user turn like this paper https://arxiv.org/abs/2406.07882?
 - Try variations of attention probes / MLP probes or other architectures.
 Try googling how changing architecture helped in other contexts.
 - Try to use multiple OOD datasets to train or evaluate your probes.
 The golden set of LiarsBench should remain untouched, but maybe you can gain more information by using other equally complex datasets?
 (For example, see this paper: https://arxiv.org/html/2602.20273v1) Make sure you don't poison the LiarsBench evaluation data in the process!
 - Try googling for interesting research papers and ideas on the internet that could be relevant to the task.

-- Try various follow-up questions.
-In the LiarsBench paper, simply asking "were you being deceptive?" to the model didn't work.
-But do other variants work?
-What about probing on the user turn?
+A general advice: if you focus on one direction/concept for too many sprints you might find that you get diminishing returns.
+This could mean that the class of methods probably aren't promising or you are overfitting on LiarsBench/MASK.
+So when starting a new sprint, you should always take a few steps back and check if it is worth digging even deeper or trying a new angle completely instead.

 ## Have fun!